Close

 • Establishing subsidiaries and business operations

 Applicants must submit a completed application form, valid passport with minimum 6 months validity, medical report from a licensed doctor, and police clearance certificate issued within the past 3 months.
-The application fee is approximately TOP 230 (approximately USD 97).
+The application fee is TOP 822 (approximately USD 345) under the fee schedule in effect in 2026.
 Processing times typically range from 4-12 weeks depending on application complexity.

 Work and Employment Visas

 Employment visas are required for any non-citizen intending to work in Tonga, whether in the public or private sector.
 This includes voluntary and charitable work.
 Applicants must secure a job offer from a registered Tongan employer who demonstrates that no local candidate can fill the position.
 Required documentation includes an employment contract with repatriation clause, proof of professional qualifications, medical examination report issued within the past 6 months, police clearance from the past 3 months, and a letter of support from the Ministry of Labour, Commerce and Industries.
-The application fee is approximately TOP 175 to TOP 230 (approximately USD 74 to USD 97).
+The application fee is TOP 550 (approximately USD 230) under the fee schedule in effect in 2026.
 Processing times range from 4-6 weeks for standard applications.
 Work permits are generally valid for up to 12 months and require renewal before expiration.
+For employment contracts of two years or longer, immigration authorities may require a bond of TOP 1,000 per person.

 Student Visas